-This AIF includes three non-IFRS measures: (i) cash cost, (ii) total cost, and (iii) operating cash flow before changes in non-cash working capital.
+This AIF includes three non-IFRS measures: (i) cash cost, (ii) total cost, (iii) all-in sustaining cost ("AISC"), and (iv) operating cash flow before changes in non-cash working capital.

 These non-IFRS performance measures are included in this AIF because they provide key performance measures used by management to monitor operating performance, assess corporate performance, and plan and assess the overall effectiveness and efficiency of Amerigo's operations.
-These performance measures are not standardized financial measures under IFRS Accounting Standards and, therefore, amounts presented may not be comparable to similar financial measures disclosed by other companies.
+These performance measures are not standardized financial measures under IFRS Accounting Standards and, therefore, the amounts presented may not be comparable to similar financial measures disclosed by other companies.
 These performance measures should not be considered in isolation as a substitute for performance measures in accordance with IFRS Accounting Standards.

 - (i) "Cash cost" is a performance measure commonly used in the mining industry that is not defined under IFRS Accounting Standards.
-Cash cost is the aggregate of smelting and refining charges, tolling/production costs net of inventory adjustments and administration costs, net of by-product credits.
-Cash cost per pound produced is based on pounds of copper produced and is calculated by dividing cash cost by the number of pounds of copper produced. - (ii) "Total cost" is the aggregate of cash cost, notional DET copper royalties and DET molybdenum royalties, depreciation and amortization. - (iii) "Operating cash flow before changes in non-cash working capital" is calculated by adding the decrease or subtracting the increase in changes in non-cash working capital to or from cash provided by operating activities.
+Cash cost is the aggregate of smelting and refining charges, tolling/production costs, net of inventory adjustments and administration costs, net of by-product credits.
+Cash cost per pound produced is based on pounds of copper produced and is calculated by dividing cash cost by the number of pounds of copper produced. - (ii) "Total cost" is the aggregate of cash cost, notional DET copper royalties and DET molybdenum royalties, depreciation and amortization. - (iii) "AISC" is an extension of total cost and includes sustaining capital expenditures ("Capex") and corporate general and administrative expenses. - (iv) "Operating cash flow before changes in non-cash working capital" is calculated by adding the decrease or subtracting the increase in changes in non-cash working capital to or from cash provided by operating activities.